missionpinball/mpf-docs/hardware/voltages_and_power/common_ground_warning.rst

    In a nutshell: You need to connect your logic ground (5V/12V) and your high voltage ground (48V or 80V).
-   A :doc:`power entry or power filter board </hardware/voltages_and_power/index>` is be a convenient solution to solve this (and more) issues.
+   A :doc:`power entry or power filter board </hardware/voltages_and_power/index>` is a convenient solution to solve this (and more) issues.

    IF YOU DID NOT UNDERSTAND WHAT THIS WARNING MEANS STOP NOW AND TRY TO UNDERSTAND IT.